-- Within five (5) business days of receiving the complaint, absent good cause, the student will meet with a staff member from the Executive Director for Student Affairs Office.
+- Within five (5) business days of receiving the complaint, absent good cause, the student will meet with a staff member from the AVP for Strategic Initiatives/Dean of Students Office.

 - The student must submit all relevant documentation within ten (10) business days of the date the student files the complaint.